The impact of the Large Magellanic Cloud on dark matter direct detection signals: Introduction

-Recent high resolution hydrodynamical simulations of galaxy formation find that while a Maxwellian velocity distribution models well the local DM velocity distribution of simulated Milky Way (MW) analogues, large halo-to-halo scatter exists in the distributions leading to large astrophysical uncertainties in the interpretation of direct detection results~\cite{Bozorgnia:2016ogo, Kelso:2016qqj, Sloane:2016kyi, Bozorgnia:2017brl, Bozorgnia:2019mjk, Poole-McKenzie:2020dbo, Lawrence:2022niq, Kuhlen:2013tra}.
+Recent high resolution hydrodynamical simulations of galaxy formation find that while a Maxwellian velocity distribution models well the local DM velocity distribution of simulated Milky Way (MW) analogues, large halo-to-halo scatter exists in the distributions leading to large astrophysical uncertainties in the interpretation of direct detection results~\cite{Bozorgnia:2016ogo, Kelso:2016qqj, Sloane:2016kyi, Bozorgnia:2017brl, Bozorgnia:2019mjk, Poole-McKenzie:2020dbo, Lawrence:2022niq, Kuhlen:2013tra, Lacroix:2020lhn}.
 Hydrodynamical simulations also show that massive satellite mergers can produce accreted stellar disks in some simulated galaxies, which may cause a degree of anisotropy in the local DM velocity distribution~\cite{Gomez:2017yzr}.
-Moreover, in light of data from the \textit{Gaia} mission \cite{Gaia:2018ydn} and the Sloan Digital Sky Survey (SDSS)~\cite{SDSS:2000hjo} there is significant evidence that the MW contains kinematically distinct substructures due to its non-quiescent formation and merger history~\cite{Evans_2019, Myeong:2019mvy, Helmi_2018, OHare:2019qxc, OHare:2018trr, Aguado:2020kki, Necib:2018iwb, Necib:2019zbk}.
-Recent hydrodynamical simulations including specific substructures similar to those observed in Gaia show departures from the SHM that bear important implications for DM direct detection searches~\cite{Bozorgnia:2019mjk}.
+The Galactic disk can also lead to the formation of a \emph{dark disk} component through accretion, with a surface density that has been constrained using data from the \textit{Gaia} satellite~\cite{Widmark:2021gqx, Buch:2018qdr, Schutz:2017tfp}.
+Moreover, in light of data from Gaia~\cite{Gaia:2018ydn} and the Sloan Digital Sky Survey (SDSS)~\cite{SDSS:2000hjo} there is significant evidence that the MW contains kinematically distinct substructures due to its non-quiescent formation and merger history~\cite{Evans_2019, Myeong:2019mvy, Helmi_2018, OHare:2019qxc, OHare:2018trr, Aguado:2020kki, Necib:2018iwb, Necib:2019zbk} (see also \cite{Necib:2018igl, Bozorgnia:2018pfa, Maity:2022enp}).
+Recent hydrodynamical simulations and idealized models including specific substructures similar to those observed in Gaia show departures from the SHM that bear important implications for DM direct detection searches~\cite{Bozorgnia:2019mjk, Evans:2018bqy}.

 In recent studies~\cite{Besla:2019xbx, Donaldson:2021byu, GaravitoCamargo:2021tcp, Garavito-Camargo:2020lqm, Conroy_2021, Petersen_2020, Peterson_2020_MNRAS, Cunningham:2020nlo}, special attention has been paid to the effect of the Large Magellanic Cloud (LMC) on the local DM distribution and the DM halo of the MW.
 Using idealized N-body simulations to fit the kinematics of the MW-LMC system, ref.~\cite{Besla:2019xbx} found that the high speed tail of the DM velocity distribution in the Solar neighborhood is impacted both by DM particles that originated from the LMC and by native DM particles of the MW whose orbits have been altered considerably due to the gravitational pull of the LMC.
 Similarly, ref.~\cite{Donaldson:2021byu} used idealized models of the MW-LMC system and showed that close pericenter passage of the LMC results in boosts in the DM velocity distribution in the Solar region with the DM particles of the MW also being boosted by the reflex motion caused by the LMC at infall~\cite{Gomez:2014tda}, consistent with the results of ref.~\cite{Besla:2019xbx}.